jrfnl/clearPHP/_rules/php-manual/no-unnecessary-string-concatenation.md

 title:     No Unnecessary Concatenation
 ---

-Concatenations doubles the amount of memory needed: it takes the original strings, merges them into one, and then assigns the result to a variable or the output buffer.
+Concatenation doubles the amount of memory needed: it takes the original strings, merges them into one, and then assigns the result to a variable or the output buffer.

 {% highlight php %}
 <?php